 Benjamin Dean is a fellow for cyber-security and Internet governance at Columbia University's School of International and Public Affairs (SIPA).
 An economist by training, his research focuses on the economics of information, privacy, and data security.
 Benjamin worked on technology policy for three years in Paris, France, at the Organization for Economic Cooperation and Development (OECD).
 An Australian national, he has lived and worked in China, India, Bhutan, France, Venezuela, and the United States.

 Molly de Blanc is interested in the intersections between society and technology, especially from the perspectives of ethics, community engagement, and practical implementation.
 At work, she is the community coordinator for the Open edX project at edX, and in her free time she is a free and open-source technology activist, Open Source Initiative board member, caretaker of plants and a cat, and rock star.

-Fabrcio do Canto is a mate hacker at metamate.cc and was an active member of the Pirate Party in Pankow, Berlin.
+Fabrício do Canto is a "mate hacker" at metamate.cc and was an active member of the Pirate Party in Pankow, Berlin.
 He spent ten years on sabbatical traveling the globe with family realizing art and digital inclusion projects, mostly in India and other remote areas like Amazonia.